core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 5. If X needs to access OPT before having removed the i-th OSCORE layer or in order to remove the i-th OSCORE layer, then this algorithm moves to Step 9.
 Otherwise, this algorithm moves to Step 6.

-6. If OPT is the Uri-Host or Uri-Port option, then this algorithm moves to Step 7.
+6. If OPT is the Uri-Host Option or the Uri-Port Option, then this algorithm moves to Step 7.
 Otherwise, this algorithm moves to Step 8.

-7. If M includes the Proxy-Scheme or Proxy-Scheme-Number option, then this algorithm moves to Step 8.
+7. If M includes the Proxy-Scheme Option or the Proxy-Scheme-Number Option, then this algorithm moves to Step 8.
 Otherwise, this algorithm moves to Step 9.

 8. The sender endpoint determines that OPT will be processed as Class E for OSCORE, i.e., both encrypted and integrity-protected.
 Then, the sender endpoint terminates this algorithm.

 9. The sender endpoint determines that OPT will be processed as per its original Class U or I for OSCORE.
 Then, the sender endpoint terminates this algorithm.

-Compared to what is defined in {{Section 5.7.1 of RFC7252}}, a new requirement is introduced for a proxy that acts as OSCORE endpoint.
+Compared to what is defined in {{Section 5.7.1 of RFC7252}}, a new requirement is introduced for a proxy that acts as an OSCORE endpoint.
 That is, for each CoAP option OPT included in an outgoing message M that the proxy protects with OSCORE, the proxy has to be able to recognize OPT and thus be aware of the original Class of OPT for OSCORE.

-If a proxy that acts as OSCORE endpoint does not recognize a CoAP option included in M, then the proxy MUST stop processing M and performs the following actions.
+If a proxy that acts as an OSCORE endpoint does not recognize a CoAP option included in M, then the proxy MUST stop processing M and performs the following actions:

 * If M is a request, then the proxy MUST respond with a 4.02 (Bad Option) error response to (the previous hop towards) the origin client.